-- Residents: On all assets (including immovable) disposed of including overseas assets and immovable property. - Non-residents: are subject to CGT on immovable property or any right or interest in a property situated in South Africa and any asset of a permanent establishment through which a trade is carried on in South Africa (SA).
+- · Residents: On all assets (including immovable) disposed of including overseas assets. - Non-residents: are subject to CGT on immovable property or any right or interest in a property situated in South Africa and any asset of a permanent establishment through which a trade is carried on in South Africa (SA).